seraogianluca/RoomBooking/docs/Manual.md

 ### 4.3.
 Update a booking

-The application shows a list of the user's bookings and asks to choose the one to be updated:
+The system shows a list of the user's bookings and claims to choose the one to be updated:
 ```
 List of your booked rooms: